sensu/sensu-docs/content/sensu-go/5.18/sensuctl/reference.md

 See the [RBAC reference][22] for information about local user management with sensuctl.

-## Response filters
+## Response filtering

 **COMMERCIAL FEATURE**: Access sensuctl response filters in the packaged Sensu Go distribution.
 For more information, see [Get started with commercial features][30].

-Sensuctl supports response filtering for all `list` commands using the `--label-selector` and `--field-selector` flags.
+Sensuctl supports response filtering for all [`list` commands][23].
-For information about the operators and fields you can use in response filters, see the [API docs][28].
+For information about response filtering methods and available label and field selectors, see [API response filtering][28].
+You can use the same methods and selectors to filter responses with sensuctl, except you'll use the `--label-selector` and `--field-selector` flags instead of cURL.

-### Response filter syntax quick reference
+### Operators quick reference

+Sensuctl response filtering supports two equality-based operators, two set-based operators, and one logical operator.

 | operator | description     | example                |
 | -------- | --------------- | ---------------------- |